Salvation – Saved From and Saved For

 In the parable of the talents it is the faithful servant who enters into the joy of Christ (Matthew 25:14-23).

 Jesus said “that whoever believes in Him shall not perish, but have eternal life” (John 3:16).
-Yet it needs to be noted that the tense of ‘believe’ in this verse is present tense, that is, one of continuing belief, not just that of a single act in the past.
+It needs to be noted that the tense of ‘believe’ in this verse is present tense, that is, one of continuing belief, not just that of a single act in the past.
 Hence faith needs to continue, not just begin.
 This is the case in other passages which give the promise of eternal life, such as John 3:15, 3:36, 5:24, 6:47 and 11:25.

 In the parable of the sower Jesus tells us: